DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 To reproduce our results, you first need to pre-compute the embeddings using the following command:
 `python3 extract_embeddings.py --output_dir ./embeddings --pretrained_model "beats"
-Then, you need to train the baseline on these embeddings using the command:
+Then, you need to train the baseline using the following command:
 `python train_pretrained.py`

 #### Results: